Hunting on JBER

 - Small game hunters must use The ADF&G unit 14C small game and fur animals hunt summary for legal seasons and bag limits.

 - Hunting is only allowed on specified areas of JBER-Richardson.
 Hunting is prohibited anywhere on JBER-Elmendorf (except for drawn permits).

 - Waterfowl hunting is restricted to the small game hunting areas North of Eagle River (100 yds from the river and 300 yds from the Eagle River Flats Impact Area)

 - Shotguns 10-gauge or under and bow and arrow are the only methods allowed to hunt small game and fur animals.

-- All hunters born after January 1st, 1986 must have Basic Hunter Education.
+- As of July 1, 2019, ALL hunters must have Basic Hunter Education.

 - All weapons must be registered with Security Forces at the JBER-Richardson Visitor Center.

 - Keep in mind the JBER Commander can and does limit opportunities within the JBER boundaries to reduce conflict with the military mission and safety.

 - Any national security development can close the base to all recreational activities.